mattwarkentin/fidelius/cran-comments.md

 ## Reverse dependencies

-This package currently has no reverse dependencies.
+This package has no reverse dependencies.